top of page

 Rear Laneway 67 Inkerman St. ST KILDA 3182

 This project is supported by the Australian Government through Creative Australia, its arts funding and advisory body.
-This project is also supported through the Australian Cultural Fund, City of Port Phillip and the Palais Community Fund.
+This project is also supported through the Australian Cultural Fund, City of Port Phillip, the Palais Community Fund & Kawai Australia.

 brisbane music festival